Pizza Bianca has simple flavors making this pizza a cheese lover’s dream! I usually make two since my boys devour this pie!

 Is there anything better in the world than pizza?
 Carbs + cheese = happiness!
-I can’t think of any party where everyone these wouldn’t be happy to have pizza.
+I can’t think of any party where everyone wouldn’t be happy to have pizza.
 Since we’re talking New Year’s I made you all a pizza that’s a little more on the sophisticated side.
 There’s no sauce (just stay with me now), but it’s topped with creamy cheese that’ll make you wish every pizza had ricotta on it!
-This recipe is kind of a middle ground between pizza and flat bread.
+This recipe is kind of a middle ground between pizza and flatbread.
 And it’s SO good!
 The whole no sauce things makes this a great recipe for parties where everyone’s dressed up (see: no worrying about messing up your outfit after sipping champagne all night!).

 While a traditional Pizza Bianca recipe is dough with EVOO and some thyme, I’m a cheese fiend and can’t have pizza without it.
 Sauce, we can negotiate on.
 Cheese, not on your life!
 I love all the garlic in this pizza too!
-Next time I’m totally make some roasted garlic and adding it on top in addition to the garlic in the oil infusion.
+Next time I’m totally making some roasted garlic and adding it on top in addition to the garlic in the oil infusion.
 It’s going to be magical!

 To get you all ready for New Year’s Eve, we’ve gotten together to bring you some amazing party recipes, killer outfit ideas, and some great decor!

 - Champagne Punch Recipe / Carly at Lipgloss & Crayons

 - Spiced Cranberry Sangria / Taylor at Pink Heel Pink Truck

 - Spicy Mexican Bruschetta / Karly at A Simple Pantry

 - Pizza Bianca / Julie at Bread Booze Bacon